ArmandoAv/etl_pyspark/README.md

 #### env file

 It is necessary to create an environment file called .env in the path where the project will be.
+The file must contain the following

 ```
 # File with connector parameters